 Episode 8: The Work of Humanitarian NGOs Compared With International Development Organizations

-Trisha Bury ‘07 MIIS - Trisha Bury is the Area Director of Programs for Mercy Corps in Northeast Syria, overseeing livelihoods, social cohesion, and water and sanitation programs that serve Syrians affected by conflict.
-Her role entails strategic planning, quality control and accountability of programs, budget management, and institutional fundraising.
-She has worked on humanitarian responses with the International Rescue Committee in Colombia and Nigeria, and with Relief International in Bangladesh, Iraq, and Myanmar.
-Before working with NGOs, Trisha served in the public sector, working for USAID in Afghanistan and the US Department of Defense in Iraq.
-She earned undergraduate degrees in International Relations and Japanese from the University of the Pacific (2006) and a Master’s degree in International Policy Studies with a specialization in International Development from MIIS (2007).
+• Overview: Trisha Bury ‘07 MIIS works as the Area Director of Programs for Mercy Corps in Northeast Syria, where she leads programs in livelihoods, social cohesion, and water and sanitation, aimed at improving the lives of Syrians affected by conflict.
+Her role includes strategic planning, budget management, and ensuring program quality.
+She has worked in crisis zones with several major NGOs, including the International Rescue Committee in Colombia and Nigeria, and Relief International in Bangladesh, Iraq, and Myanmar.
+Trisha also has experience in public sector roles, including with USAID in Afghanistan and the U.S. Department of Defense in Iraq.

 The Work of Humanitarian NGOs Compared With International Development Organizations